-Worn or Defective Rope or Cable Accidents Lawyer
+Worn Or Defective Rope Or Cable Lawyer in NYC

 Workers in New York face significant hazards on construction sites every day.
 One of the potential hazardous areas are defective ropes and cables.
 Rope and cable are used for numerous construction applications and can become worn over time through extensive use and exposure to the elements.
 Construction workers using worn or defective rope or cable may become seriously injured when crane or hoist cables deteriorate, elevator or lift cables break, or when cables or rope used in protective systems for workers fail.
 Many times ropes or cable can be inherently defective from a design or manufacturing defect.

 The Occupational Safety and Health Administration (OSHA), has published specific safety guidelines for one working with wire rope or cable.
 For example, it is imperative that rope or cable is inspected regularly for wear or other defects.
 Construction workers need to be provided the proper personal protective equipment (PPE) and should be trained on the proper use and potential hazards of defective or worn rope and cables.

 The construction accident lawyers of Pazer, Epstein, Jaffe & Fein, P.C. have over fifty (50) experience in these types of construction accidents and seeking just compensation for construction workers injured on the job.
 If you have been injured on a construction site from a rope or cable accident, it is likely you have been injured because your employer, contractor or some other company at the site was negligent in protecting worker safety by properly inspecting a worn rope or cable.

 Common Causes of Rope and Cable Accidents on Construction Sites

 There are many types of failures leading to rope and cable accidents, including:

 - Corrosion Breaks